 1. Artificial Intelligence

 AI was a lot on our mind last year.
 Professor Dan Cautis from Georgetown University rocked our headquarters with a captivating talk on how important philosophy is to science in general and to machine learning in particular.
-It’s not everyday that you get to listen to renowned professor explain how AI understands reality and handles uncertainty, so we highly recommend the video below.
+It’s not everyday that we get to listen to renowned professor explain how AI understands reality and handles uncertainty, so I can assure you this video is worth your time.

 For a synopsis of the talk, check out this blog post.
 If you need a richer context, you might want to delve into this short history of Artificial Intelligence and/or browse through the biggest AI breakthroughs over the past 10 years.